-At the end of 2012, the Slovenian financial sector's assets stood at ε 77.3 billion, or 214.7 per cent. of GDP.
-In 2013, the Slovenian financial sector's assets declined by 8.2 per cent. and stood at ε 70.9 billion, or 197.5 per cent. of GDP.
-In 2014, the Slovenian financial sector's assets declined by 0.5 per cent. and stood at ε 70.6 billion, or 189.0 per cent. of GDP.
-In 2015, the assets of the Slovenian financial sector fell by 3.9 per cent. and stood at ε 67.8 billion, or 175.8 per cent. of GDP.
-In 2016, total financial sector's assets increased by 2.5 per cent. and stood at ε 69.5 billion or 174.7 per cent. of GDP.

-Banks were considered the most important financial intermediaries with 56.2 per cent. of total financial sector assets in 2016.
-In 2014, the largest group among non-monetary financial institutions was insurers (which accounted for 45.8 per cent. of total non-monetary financial institutions assets), followed by leasing companies (16.9 per cent.).
+In 2013, the Slovenian financial sector's assets declined by 8.2 per cent. and stood at €70.9 billion, or 197.5 per cent. of GDP.
+In 2014, the Slovenian financial sector's assets declined by 0.5 per cent. and stood at €70.6 billion, or 189.0 per cent. of GDP.
+In 2015, the assets of the Slovenian financial sector fell by 3.9 per cent. and stood at €67.8 billion, or 175.8 per cent. of GDP.
+In 2016, the total financial sector's assets increased by 2.5 per cent. and stood at €69.5 billion or 174.7 per cent. of GDP.
+In 2017, the total financial sector's assets increased by 4.4 per cent. in year-on-year terms and stood at €72.55 billion or 170.2 per cent. of GDP.
+The growth path slightly decreased in 2018 as the total financial sector's assets increased by 3.4 per cent. in year-on-year terms and stood at 75 billion or 163.3 per cent. of GDP.
+Banks continue to be the most important financial intermediaries with 53.2 per cent. of total financial sector assets in 2018 In 2014, the largest group among non-monetary financial institutions was insurers (which accounted for 45.8 per cent. of total non-monetary financial institutions assets), followed by leasing companies (16.9 per cent.).
 In 2015, insurers were the largest group among non-monetary financial institutions (which accounted for 46.6 per cent. of total non-monetary financial institutions assets).
-The proportion of leasing companies decreased to 14.8 per cent. of total non-monetary financial institutions was insurers (which accounted for 42.2 per cent. of total non-monetary financial institutions assets), followed by pension funds (which accounted for 14.6 per cent.).
+In 2016, the largest group among non-monetary financial institutions was insurers (which accounted for 42.2 per cent. of total non-monetary financial institutions assets), followed by pension funds (which accounted for 14.6 per cent.).
 Both sectors increased their respective share of total assets for all non-monetary financial institution sectors.

-Banks are the most important financial intermediaries with 56.2 per cent. of total financial sector assets (central bank assets included).
-The largest group among non-monetary financial institutions are insurers (which accounted for 42.2 per cent. of total non-monetary financial institutions assets), followed by pension funds (which accounted for 14.6 per cent.).
-Both sectors increased their shares in the structure of total non-monetary financial institution assets.
+In 2017, the largest group among non-monetary financial institutions were insurers (which accounted for 42.0 per cent. of total non-monetary financial institutions assets), followed by pension funds (which accounted for 14.8 per cent.).
+Insurers remained the largest group among non-monetary financial institutions in 2018 (which accounted for 41.6 per cent. of total non monetary financial institutions assets), followed by pension funds and investment funds (other than money market funds) which accounted for 14.8 per cent. and 13.7 per cent..

-The following table sets out certain statistical information about the Slovenian financial system as at 31 December 2015 and 2016:
+The following table sets out certain statistical information about the Slovenian financial system as at 31 December 2018